Baku: Economy

 Baku's largest industry is petroleum, and its petroleum exports make it a large contributor to Azerbaijan's balance of payments.
 The existence of petroleum has been known since the 8th century.
 In the 10th century, the Arabian traveler, Marudee, reported that both white and black oil were being extracted naturally from Baku.
 By the 15th century, oil for lamps was obtained from hand-dug surface wells.
 Commercial exploitation began in 1872, and by the beginning of the 20th century the Baku oil fields were the largest in the world.
 Towards the end of the 20th century, much of the onshore petroleum had been exhausted, and drilling had extended into the sea offshore.
 By the end of the 19th century skilled workers and specialists flocked to Baku.
 By 1900 the city had more than 3,000 oil wells, of which 2,000 were producing oil at industrial levels.
 Baku ranked as one of the largest centres for the production of oil industry equipment before World War II.
 The World War II Battle of Stalingrad was fought to determine who would have control of Baku oil fields.
 Fifty years before the battle, Baku produced half of the world's oil supply.

 The oil economy of Baku is undergoing a resurgence, with the development of the massive Azeri-Chirag-Guneshli field (Shallow water Gunashli by SOCAR, deeper areas by a consortium led by BP), development of the Shah Deniz gas field, the expansion of the Sangachal Terminal and the construction of the BTC Pipeline.
+The South Caucasus Pipeline (SCP), also known as the Baku-Tbilisi-Erzurum Pipeline, transports natural gas from Azerbaijan's Shah Deniz gas field to Turkey, with further connections to Europe.
+Spanning over 690 kilometers, the pipeline has been operational since 2007 and plays a central role in the Southern Gas Corridor, which aims to diversify Europe's energy sources with an annual export capacity of up to 25 billion cubic metres of gas.